tidle/PyLoopover/README.md

 ## Running
 ### Linux
 1. Make sure you have python **3** installed
-2. Make sure you have pip (for python 3) installed
-3. Run setup.sh, or run `pip3 install pygame`
-4. Make sure main.py is executable, then use `./main.py` to run it
+2. Make sure main.py is executable, then use `./main.py` to run it
 ### Windows
 1. Install python 3 [here](https://www.python.org/downloads/release/python-372/)
-2. Open a command prompt
-3. Navigate to the folder that you downloaded PyLoopover to using `cd`
-4. Run `pip3 install pygame`
-5. Close the command prompt
-6. Open the PyLoopover folder, and double click main.py to start.
+2. Open the PyLoopover folder, and double click main.py to start.
 ## High DPI
 **How to make High DPI screens display PyLoopover Properly**
 1. Open `config.py` in a text editor